 How Does Health Insurance Work ?

-Health insurance is an insurance product that provides financial assistance to policyholders during medical emergencies and planned procedures.
+Health insurance provides financial assistance to policyholders during medical emergencies and planned procedures.
 It covers a range of medical expenses, including hospital bills, pre- and post-hospitalisation expenses, home healthcare, daycare procedures and alternative treatments.
 However, the scope of coverage can vary from policy to policy.

 Policy coverage is one of the most important components of health insurance.
 It tells you about the inclusions and exclusions of a health plan and helps you file claims accordingly.